 Everything you need to know to stay safe this holiday season

-It seemed like a pretty good idea at the time, climbing your 12-foot extension ladder to hang the lights along the eaves of the house.
+It seemed like a pretty good idea at the time to climb your 12-foot extension ladder to hang the lights along the eaves of the house.

 Until you landed after free-falling all the way back down.